Post by Steve Farrelly @ 09:41am 10/04/13 | 7 Comments

 There was a lot of speculation on where, exactly, Rocksteady's award-winning Batman: Arkham series could go after Arkham City wrapped up.
 Would it be an open-world Gotham featuring all of the characters that left with more unanswered questions than closure, like Hush or Azrael?
 Was the Joker really dead?
 Where is Scarecrow?
 Will Bane and Deadshot escape their temporary prisons?
 And what of Killer Croc?

 Unfortunately none of these questions will be answered any time soon.
-It's not all doom and gloom though, as overnight Warner Bros officially unveiled Batman: Arkham Origins, though many of
+It's not all doom and gloom though, as overnight Warner Bros officially unveiled Batman: Arkham Origins, though many of us you might be worried to hear the project is not helmed by Rocksteady, but rather Warner Bros Montreal.

 A Metroid-styled 2.5D side-scroller is also in development called Batman: Arkham Origins Blackgate, this is being developed by Armature Studios, which is made up of members from the original Metroid Prime trilogy team at Retro Studios.
 Both games are due out on their respective platforms October 25, 2013.